nbalanenkov/guess-the-number/README.md

 - Implement a frontend interface for better user interaction
 - Add user authentication and persistence for player statistics
-- Refactor WebSocket custom communication protocol
+- Refactor and improve WebSocket custom communication protocol